SAMP-git/SAOI/README.md

 - /delpickupinfo - removes descriptions of pickups
 - /addmapiconinfo - adds descriptions of mapicons
 - /delmapiconinfo - removes descriptions of mapicons
+- /addvehicleinfo - adds descriptions of vehicles
+- /delvehicleinfo - removes descriptions of vehicles
 - /objstatus - show total object status
 - /saoicapacity - shows the status of use of slots
 - /saoiinfo - show saoi file information